apache/apisix/doc/architecture-design.md

 ## APISIX Config

+There are two methods to configure APISIX: directly change `conf/config.yaml`, or add file path argument when start APISIX like `apisix start -c /opts/apisix/config.yaml`

 For example, set the default listening port of APISIX to 8000, and keep other configurations as default.
-The configuration in `conf/config.yaml` should be like this:
+The configuration in `config.yaml` should be like this:

 ```yaml
 apisix: